awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-finding-public-parameters.md

 The returned parameters might be different when you use `Option=BeginsWith` because it uses a different search pattern\.

 ## Finding public parameters using the Parameter Store console<a name="paramstore-discover-public-console"></a>

+**Note**
+You must have at least one parameter in your AWS account and Region before you can search for public parameters using the console\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.